WARNING: This product contains nicotine. Nicotine is an addictive chemical.

 • Insulin: Vaping interferes with insulin secretion and action, potentially inducing insulin resistance and hyperinsulinemia.
 Elevated insulin levels may boost sebum production, exacerbating acne.

-• Estrogen: Nicotine and e-liquid substances can impact estrogen synthesis, metabolism, and binding, influencing estrogen levels and functions.
+• Estrogen: Nicotine and e-liquid can affect estrogen synthesis, metabolism, and binding, thereby influencing estrogen levels and functions.
 Altered estrogen levels may modulate sebum production, inflammation, and the immune system.

 Treating Vaping-Induced Acne